Tech giants coming to Sonoma Valley

-A retreat for leaders in tech is coming to Viansa Winery next weekend, bringing loads of tech giants with it.
+A retreat for leaders in tech is coming to Viansa Winery, bringing loads of tech giants with it.

-Techonomy 22 is a three-day deep dive into today’s biggest tech issues, featuring tech executives, thought leaders, entrepreneurs, investors and top academics.
+Beginning Sunday, Techonomy 22 is a two-day deep dive into today’s biggest tech issues, featuring tech executives, thought leaders, entrepreneurs, investors and top academics.

 The conference boasts names such as Andrew Anagnost, president and CEO of Autodesk; Fatoumata BÂ, founder and executive chair of Janngo; Neo-classical pianist and composer Charles Wilson III, known as BLKBOK; and Maria Ressa, CEO of Rappler, and 2021 Nobel Peace Prize Laureate.